emmenru/DD2421/README.md

 Compute the classification accuracy of the boosted classifier on some data sets and compare it with those of the basic classifier on the vowels and iris data sets.

-<b> (1) Is there any improvement in classification accuracy?
-Why/why not? </b>
+**(1) Is there any improvement in classification accuracy?
+Why/why not?**

-<b> (2) Plot the decision boundary of the boosted classifier on iris and compare it with that of the basic.
+**(2) Plot the decision boundary of the boosted classifier on iris and compare it with that of the basic.
 What differences do you notice?
-Is the boundary of the boosted version more complex? </b>
+Is the boundary of the boosted version more complex?**

-<b> (3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting? </b>
+**(3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting?**

 <h2>Assignment 6</h2>

 Test the decision tree classifier on the vowels and iris data sets.
 Repeat but now by passing it as an argument to the BoostClassifier object.
 Answer questions 1-3 in assignment 5 for the decision tree.

-<b> (1) Is there any improvement in classification accuracy?
-Why/why not? </b>
+**(1) Is there any improvement in classification accuracy?
+Why/why not?**

-<b> (2) Plot the decision boundary of the boosted classifier on iris and compare it with that of the basic.
+**(2) Plot the decision boundary of the boosted classifier on iris and compare it with that of the basic.
 What differences do you notice?
-Is the boundary of the boosted version more complex? </b>
+Is the boundary of the boosted version more complex?**

-<b> (3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting? </b>
+**(3) Can we make up for not using a more advanced model in the basic classifier (e.g. independent features) by using boosting?**

 <h2>Assignment 7</h2>
 If you had to pick a classier, naive Bayes or a decision tree or the boosted versions of these, which one would you pick?
 Motivate from the following criteria: outliers, irrelevant inputs: part of the feature space is irrelevant, predictive power, mixed types of data: binary, categorical or continuous features, etc., scalability: the dimension of the data, D, is large or the number of instances, N, is large, or both.